 sensitivity.
 Where material sensitivity is suspected,

-appropriate tests should be made prior to material selection
+appropriate tests should be made prior to material selection or

 - Smoking.
-Patients who smoke have
+Patients who smoke have been

-following surgical procedures where bone graft is used.
+surgical procedures where bone graft is used.